pkorduan/gdal/README.md

     -p 443:443 \
     -d pkorduan/kvwmap-server:${KVWMAP_IMAGE_VERSION}
 ```
-You can connect from within the web container via ssh to the gdal container and can execute gdal and ogr commands to load data from or to shared directory /var/www/data from or to the PostGIS database.
+you can connect from within the web container via ssh to the gdal container and can execute gdal and ogr commands to load data from or to shared directory /var/www/data from or to the PostGIS database.